tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/控制台指南（新版）/营销管理/客户管理_intl_en.md

 3. Configure the following parameters as needed:
 	-  **SMS Type**: select the type of the SMS messages to be sent to the recipients in the number package.
 	- **Mobile**: up to 100 mobile numbers can be entered, and each line is considered as a number.
-		-  For Mainland China mobile numbers, please enter the mobile numbers directly, e.g., 1371481xxxx.
+		-  For Chinese Mainland mobile numbers, please enter the mobile numbers directly, e.g., 1371481xxxx.
-		-  For mobile numbers outside Mainland China, please enter the country/region code + mobile number.
+		-  For mobile numbers outside the Chinese Mainland, please enter the country/region code + mobile number.
 For example, when the country/region code is 852 and the mobile number is 6666XXXX, enter 8526666XXXX.
 	-  **Number Group**: select **Create a group** or **Select an existing group**.
 If you select **Create a group**, please enter the group name.
 4. Click **OK**.